theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-introduction.md

 - SAP BW and SAP BW/4HANA InfoProviders
 - SAP HANA Information Views in SAP ABAP based Systems

-Depending on the connected SAP source system you would see the available provider context:
+Depending on the connected SAP source system you would see the available provider context.
+See below the ODP provider content available in our demo ECC system.
 <br/>
 ![ODP Provider Context from an ERP System](/img/content/odp/odp-component-context-erp.png){:class="img-responsive"}

+See below the ODP provider content available in our demo BW/4 HANA system.
 <br/>
 ![ODP Provider Context from an BW/4 HANA System](/img/content/odp/odp-component-context-bw.png){:class="img-responsive"}